telerik/fiddler-jam-docs/fj-extension/installation.md

 ### Setting the Site Access

-The **Site Access** Extension settings enable you to limit the Extension for a specific site.
+The **Site Access** Extension settings enable you to limit the extension for a specific site.
 The **on click** option is not applicable for the Fiddler Jam Chrome Extension as it does not allow you to permit access to the mandatory backend endpoints.
-Most Chrome exceptions are available on all sites and you can manage them through the **On all sites** option.
+Most Chrome exceptions are available on all sites, and you can manage them through the **On all sites** option.

 To use Fiddler Jam on specific sites only, scroll down to **Site access**, select the **On specific site** option, and add the required endpoints: